 2012-13: Bergman split the season between Karlskrona in AllSvenskan and Frolunda in Sweden’s SuperElit league and played for Sweden’s U18 team in the 2012 Ivan Hlinka Memorial and 2013 World Junior Championship tournaments.
 He skated in 23 Allsvenskan games and was -12 with no points and 16 penalty minutes before being loaned to Frolunda.
 He scored 1 goal with 5 assists and was +5 with 6 penalty minutes in 15 regular season games and scored 1 goal with 2 assists — finishing +6 with 8 penalty minutes — in six SuperElit playoff games.
 Bergman had 1 assist and 12 penalty minutes in five games at the Ivan Hlinka tournament.
 He had 1 assist and was +2 with 4 penalty minutes in five games at the 2013 U18 WJC.

 Bergman is a physically impressive defenseman who isn’t shy about throwing his body around.
 Skating is an asset as he likes to move and rush once he gets the puck in his own zone.
-Also is strong at making outlet passes.
-A player who gives the impression of being very alert and awake while on the ice, keeping active in all three zones.
-Bergman is developing very nicely in an offensive capacity and has shown some good blueline instincts.
-His shot is impressive and has improved considerably in a short period of time.
+He makes strong outlet passes and is alert and awake on the ice, keeping active in all three zones.
+Bergman is developing nicely in an offensive capacity and has impressive blueline instincts.
+His shot is hard and accurate and has improved considerably in a short period of time.
 He plays with urgency in the offensive zone but can make better decisions when deciding to pinch in from the point.
 He plays with a physical edge to his game but can take undisciplined penalties on occasion.